Nwalt1985/structure-flow-challenge/README.md

 - Add a loadbalancer in front of the API Gateway
 - Add a WAF to the API Gateway for added security

-## Code imporements & functional improvements
+## Code improvements & functional improvements

 - Add a function to get all the company users
 - Add a function to get the company user by id